-Besides these, you can also consume some types of vegetable and fruit juices and tea, such as green tea and ginger tea.
+Besides these, you can also consume some types of vegetable and fruit juices and tea, such as green tea, in small amounts as said before, because of the caffeine, and ginger tea.
 However, consult your doctor before trying any herbal tea since some teas might not be appropriate during pregnancy (15).

 An occasional soda is usually unlikely to harm you or your baby.
 However, avoid having it frequently or making it part of your daily diet.
 The high caffeine and sugar content may cause adverse effects on the fetus over time.
 Diet sodas are not any better due to their artificial sweeteners.
 Explore other safe beverages, such as milk or coconut water, and stick to plain water for safe hydration during pregnancy.

 Infographic: Fruit-Infused Water To Stay Hydrated During Pregnancy